Darkoyd/SCuLPTER/README.md

 Having the dependencies, running is as simple as

-Start the SBT server with
+Start the sbt server with

 ```
 sbt